Jan 14, 2023

 This is how you do it.

 I appreciate you guys watching the video.

-And if you guys need a developer to help you with this, if you know if this super techy explanation and demonstration does exactly what you've been looking for is, you know, a quick one-time setup in order to create landing pages that you can do on your own just using Page Builder without having to use something like Shogun or whatnot.
+And if you guys need a developer to help you with this if you know if this super techy explanation and demonstration does exactly what you've been looking for, you know, a quick one-time setup in order to create landing pages that you can do on your own just using Page Builder without having to use something like Shogun or whatnot.

-You know, hit us up we can set this up for you at Epic Design Labs and I'm always looking for new ways to help you guys out so whatever you're stuck on whatever you have questions about, leave me a comment below and that might be my next video.
+You know, hit us up; we can set this up for you at Epic Design Labs.
+I'm always looking for new ways to help you guys out, so whatever you're stuck on or have questions about, leave me a comment below, and that might be my next video.